cindywongdev/DSA-practice/notes/algorithms.md

     * Big O Space Complexity: 0(1)
         * again, you're not creating new space for the elements, you're using the existing space (sorting in place), so space remains constant
     * Big O Time Complexity: 0(N^2)

+### Distribution Sorting Algorithms (Bucket & Radix Sort)

+* Types
+    * Bucket Sort
+        * sorts elements into buckets based on their value, and then uses ANOTHER method to sort the elements within those buckets
+        * can be used for integers or strings
+    * Radix Sort
+        * same as bucket sort but works ONLY for integers

+* How Many Buckets?
+    * Depends on your data set
+        * ex. sorting a LOT of elements alphabetically
+            * could do 1 per letter => 26 buckets
+        * ex. sorting numbers with radix sort
+            * could do 1 per digit => 10 buckets
+            * could do 1 per # of places in digit => X buckets (ex. max # is 3000, that would be 4 digits, so there would b 4 buckets)
+    * General rule of thumb
+        * use when theres no one obvious way to create your buckets
+        * use the square root of the # of items to sort
+            * ex.
+100 items => 10 buckets